LuwisHuang/PatternAnalysis-2025/recognition/ADNI_classification_49085949/README.md

 - **Generalization Gap:** Training accuracy ~80% vs validation ~73% indicates the model reached its generalization limit early

 **Key Insights:**
-1. Extended training (>30 epochs) provides minimal accuracy gains, suggesting the model has reached a performance plateau on this dataset
-2. Early stopping significantly reduces computational cost while maintaining competitive performance
-3. The persistent train-val gap across both experiments highlights the need for:
-   - Larger and more diverse training data
-   - More sophisticated domain-specific augmentation strategies
-   - Potential ensemble methods or architecture modifications
+Extended training beyond 30 epochs yields only minimal accuracy improvements, indicating that the model has likely reached a performance plateau on this dataset.
+Early stopping proves effective in reducing computational costs while still maintaining competitive performance.
+The consistent gap between training and validation results across experiments suggests that further improvements may require larger and more diverse datasets, more sophisticated domain-specific augmentations, or potentially ensemble methods and architectural modifications.

 ---